 Five years ago I always had a pillar asset.
 This was a big, heavy white paper that explains the industry, that tells the whole story.
 I challenged that and said, "No, I think it should be the customer presentation."
 So instead of writing theoretically about the industry in a white paper, use the document.
 The customer presentation is the hardest document because it is going to be used with a customer.
 It needs a narrator.

-Next, I would say you need lots of video.
+Next, I would say you need lots of videos.
 Video is hard to do but it is the thing that really connects your customers to you, because you, again, have to deliver the message.
 It's an actual person who's delivering the message that creates that connection or that relationship with people from your brand.
 Your brand now has a voice.

 Every company needs to have assets in those two areas.